What We Mean By Professional Help

 - Make RN Supervisory visits after the first two weeks of care and every 60 days thereafter.

 Approved Ongoing Training

-The State also requires CNAs to complete this training in order to renew their CNA license.
+The State also requires CNAs to complete training in order to renew their CNA license.
 This is why we prefer to employ CNAs.

-The mandatory training required before any caregiver can deliver care in the home:
+Mandatory training required before any caregiver can deliver care in the home: